bufferapp/diggdigg/digg-digg/readme.txt

 4. Normal Bar with Small Buttons at Top

 == Changelog ==

+= Digg Digg v5.2.8 - 19/06/2012 =
+* Fixed: Support for latest version of WordPress, resolves issue with Digg Digg admin layout.
+* New: Link to FAQ on WordPress.org before Feedback form.

 = Digg Digg v5.2.7 - 24/05/2012 =
 * New: Feedback page to allow plugin users to email the developers directly from the WordPress admin.